-Steaks are high in protein, but they're best enjoyed in moderation because of their high saturated fat, cholesterol and calorie content.
-Keep meal preparation simple and help ensure tender, juicy results when you cook your steaks on the stove by starting with a suitable cut.
-Use a rib-eye or a steak from the tenderloin, loin or sirloin so as to begin with tender, well-marbled meat that can hold up to dry, direct heat.
-Also, choose a steak at least 1 1/2- to 2-inches thick that will develop a crisp crust without overcooking and drying out inside.
-If you don't mind the extra expense, opt for Prime-rated steak over Choice.
+Steaks are high in protein, but they're best enjoyed in moderation due to their high saturated fat and cholesterol content.
+Keep meal preparation simple and help ensure tender, juicy results when you cook your steak on the stove by starting with a suitable cut.
+Use a rib-eye or a steak from the tenderloin, loin or sirloin so as to begin with tender, well-marbled meat that can hold up to dry, direct heat and remain tender.

 Video of the Day

 Heat a large cast-iron or other high-quality heavy skillet over medium-high heat.
-Wait for it to get hot enough that a flick of water instantly sizzles and evaporates; then coat the bottom with a liberal amount of cooking oil.
+Wait for it to get hot enough that a flick of water instantly sizzles and evaporates, then coat the bottom of the pan with a liberal amount of cooking oil (or butter, if you prefer).
 Give the oil another 30 seconds or so to get hot.

 Lay the steak in the skillet.
 Give it 1 to 2 minutes to develop a sear; turn it with tongs or another implement.
 Sear the second side as you did the first.
 Thereafter, flip the steak as often as every 15 to 20 seconds, or with less frequency if you're otherwise occupied.
 Flipping encourages even cooking on the stove.